By Shinichi Saoshiro and Chisa Fujioka

 Winds over the plant will blow from the north along the Pacific coast early on Wednesday and then from the northwest toward the ocean during the day, the Japan Meteorological Agency said.

-The nuclear crisis and concerns about the economic impact from last week's earthquake and tsunami have hammered Japan's stock market.
+The nuclear crisis and concerns about the economic impact from last week's earthquake and tsunami hammered Japan's stock market on Tuesday.

-The Nikkei index ended the morning up 4.37 pct after closing down 10.6 percent on Tuesday and 6.2 percent the day before.
-The fall wiped some $620 billion off the market.
+The Nikkei index fell as much as 14 percent before ending down 10.6 percent, compounding a slide of 6.2 percent the day before.
+The two-day fall has wiped some $620 billion off the market.